aCastrooo/YaBe/README.md

 Bidding History/Auction History - Anthony

 ## In order to connect, you need to use a VPN and connect to the Rutgers network
+EDIT:
+Since the database and the Apache web server was maintained by the TA, the site and the database is no longer available.

 LINK TO THE SITE = http://classvm52.cs.rutgers.edu:8080/AuctionSite1/